Hierarchical self-assembly of an azobenzene dyad with inverted amide connection into toroidal and tubular nanostructures†

 Inversion of the connectivity of amide groups in foldable azobenzene dyads with chiral side chains, which can self-assemble into toroids and nanotubes, significantly increases the thermal stability of these aggregates.
 The results can be explained by the geometrical difference of the amide groups.
 On the other hand, the side chain chirality is disregarded because the chiral centers are distant from the amide groups.

-- This article is part of the themed collection: Supramolecular chemistry in OBC
+- This article is part of the themed collections: Organic & Biomolecular Chemistry HOT article collection, Editor’s Collection and Supramolecular chemistry in OBC